vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/01_Intro/03_FOREWORD.md

 was a practical politician and not an idealist with a vision.
 I naturally shrink from an attempt to classify his genius.
-The character of a truly great man defies classifi- cation.
+The character of a truly great man defies classifi###cation.
 I shall relate one little incident of his life and leave the readers to put what name they please to his genius.
 In 1906, when the Congress was held in Calcutta the